Film: National Lampoon's Vacation

 - Down on the Farm: Cousin Eddie and his family live on a farm in Kansas.

-- Failed Attempt at Drama: The Griswolds say their goodbyes to their friends and neighbors and are about to depart on the vacation...only for their luggage to fall off the roof of the car as soon as they pull out.
+- Failed Attempt at Drama: The Griswolds say their goodbyes to their friends and neighbors and are about to depart on their adventurous vacation...only for their luggage to fall off the roof of the car as soon as they pull out.

 - Fictional Counterpart: Walley World, to the Disney Theme Parks.